torvalds/linux/Documentation/admin-guide/media/intro.rst

 Introduction
 ============

-The media subsystem consists on Linux support for several different types of devices:
+The media subsystem consists on GNU/Linux support for several different types of devices:

 - Audio and video grabbers;